liferay/liferay-screens/android/documentation/screenlet_creation.md

 Now that you know the basic ideas behind Screenlets and have a goal for the screenlet you'll create here, it's time to get started!

+## Where to create your new screenlet?

+If you are not going to reuse it in another application or if you don't want to redistribute it, the easiest place is inside your project, in a new package.

+This way you can reference and access all the viewsets you have imported and the core of Liferay Screens.

+If you want to reuse your screenlet in another application, you will need to create a new Android module of type application (steps are referenced at the end of this document).

+That module will have to include liferay screens as a dependency and all the viewsets you are using.

 ## Creating Your Screenlet

 1. Create a new interface called `AddBookmarkViewModel`.
 This is for adding the attributes to show in the view.
 In this case, the attributes are `url` and `title`.
 Any screenlet view must implement this interface.